OctoPrint/plugins.octoprint.org/_plugins/octoeverywhere.md

 ---

-# Hello!
+## 👋 Hello!

 We welcome you aboard the [OctoEverywhere.com](https://octoeverywhere.com/) rocket!
-With a **quick and free 2-minute setup** you too will can have access to your OctoPrint instance... everywhere!
+With a **simple and free 2-minute setup** you too will can have access to your full OctoPrint portal... everywhere!
+Join the over 10k users already enjoying full remote control, full webcam streaming, and much more!

-## Free Remote Access Everywhere?
+### Free Remote Access Everywhere?

 Right!
 [OctoEverywhere.com](https://octoeverywhere.com/) gives you **full access** to the exact same OctoPrint webpage portal you know and love.
-Your customizations, your plugins, your favorite 3rd party apps... everywhere!
+Your customizations, your webcam, your plugins, your favorite 3rd party apps... everywhere!

-## Is It Safe?
+### Is It Safe?

-[OctoEverywhere.com](https://octoeverywhere.com/) is 100% safe and secure, using standard “bank-level” encryption used widely around the internet.
-The system doesn’t require any complicated setup - just install the plugin, create an account, and you’re done!
+[OctoEverywhere.com](https://octoeverywhere.com/) is a 100% secure remote monitoring solution.
+We utilize “bank-level” encryption to secure the connection all the way between you and your printer.
+The service doesn’t require any complicated setup or port forwarding - just install the plugin, create an account, and you’re done!

-## Give It A Go!
+### Give It A Go!

 Interested?
 Seeing is believing!
-Check out [OctoEverywhere.com](https://octoeverywhere.com/) to get started!
+Check out [OctoEverywhere.com](https://octoeverywhere.com/) or install the OctoPrint plugin to get started!

-## Questions Or Comments?
+### Questions Or Comments?

-Join our [Reddit Community](https://www.reddit.com/r/OctoEverywhere/) for help!
+Come hang out or ask questions in our [Reddit Community](https://www.reddit.com/r/OctoEverywhere/)!